Dental Publication / Article Details |

 |

-Team Atlanta continues outlining a detailed and very specific discussion on the principles and successful execution of unibody or one-piece implants.
+A detailed and very specific discussion on the principles and execution of esthetic therapy in the most complex case.

 Video |